brunobord/beeroverip/docs/add_a_beer.rst

 .. code-block: bash

     $ cd /path/to/application/beers
-    $ bzr add
+    $ git add .
-    $ bzr commit -m "with a nice commit message"
+    $ git commit -a -m "with a nice commit message"

-You may enventually push your changes to Launchpad, if you have a write access to a branch.
+You can push your changes on your own fork on Github, and create a pull-request.